tdeekens/promster/readme.md

 `rate(http_requests_total[5m])`

+A recording rule for this query could be named `http_requests:rate5m`

 > HTTP requests averaged over the last 5 minutes by Kubernetes pod

 `sum by (kubernetes_pod_name) (rate(http_requests_total[5m]))`

+A recording rule for this query could be named `kubernetes_pod_name:http_requests:rate5m`

 > Http requests in the last hour